 Can my teacher or professor submit a letter of recommendation and the required form online?

-Unfortunately we are unable to receive letters of recommendation through online submission.
+Applicants using the UO application: Online submission of teacher recommendations is not currently available.
 Please ask your teacher to mail his or her letter and the accompanying recommendation form to us at the following address:

 Office of Admission

 How will I know if my teacher recommendation forms have been received?
 I only see their names listed when I check my application status on DuckWeb.